ciena/ciena.saos10/docs/ciena.saos10.saos10_facts_module.rst

                 <td>
                 </td>
                 <td>
                         <div>When supplied, this argument will restrict the facts collected to a given subset.
 Possible values for this argument include all and the resources like interfaces, vlans etc. Can specify a list of values to include a larger subset.
-Values can also be used with an initial <code><span class='module'>!</span></code> to specify that a specific subset should not be collected.</div>
+Values can also be used with an initial <code>!</code> to specify that a specific subset should not be collected.</div>
                 </td>
             </tr>
             <tr>